Kong/docs.konghq.com/src/gateway/understanding-kong/loadbalancing.md

 ### Target

-A target is an ip address/hostname with a port that identifies an instance of a backend service.
+A target is an IP address/hostname with a port that identifies an instance of a backend service.
 Each upstream can have many targets.
 Detailed information on adding and manipulating targets is available in the `target` section of the [Admin API reference][target-object-reference].